- If you would like the DABS to find and order a product that we do not carry in our stores, you can place a “special order” by clicking here.

 Alcohol laws are enforced primarily by the Utah Department of Public Safety State Bureau of Investigation and also by local law enforcement agencies, such as city police departments or county sheriff offices.
 These agencies have the authority to confiscate alcohol, issue citations, close events, and pursue criminal charges against those found to be in violation of Utah laws.

-The Utah Department of Alcoholic Beverage Control (DABC) is not a law enforcement agency, though it does have legal authority to enforce the statutes and rules of it's licensees.
-DABC is a regulatory agency that issues licenses and permits to wholesale and retail establishments, such as restaurants, bars, beer establishments, and organizers of temporary events, etc. DABC is also an excellent resource for training and assisting licensees and the general public regarding any questions concerning Utah's alcoholic beverage laws.
+The Utah Department of Alcoholic Beverage Services (DABS) is not a law enforcement agency, though it does have legal authority to enforce the statutes and rules of it's licensees.
+DABS is a regulatory agency that issues licenses and permits to wholesale and retail establishments, such as restaurants, bars, beer establishments, and organizers of temporary events, etc. DABS is also an excellent resource for training and assisting licensees and the general public regarding any questions concerning Utah's alcoholic beverage laws.

 Generally, the answer is NO!